zhliau/fika-headless-docker/README.md

     - `PROFILE_ID` env var set to the profile you created in step 1
     - `SERVER_URL` env var set to your server URL
     - `SERVER_PORT` env var set to your server's port
+    - (Experimental) `USE_DGPU` env var set to `true`, to enable starting an X server in container in combination with `nvidia-container-toolkit` to use the host GPU resource
+      *This will not work if you have an X server running on your host using your GPU already!* This is due to Xorg server limitations.

 E.g
 ```Shell